 Finishing the hull

-Thursday, Feb 15, 2024 sibling, keel, Coppercoat,
+Thursday, Feb 15, 2024 Sibling, Keel, Coppercoat,

 The keel was ready to be bolted under the hull.
 We used the Travellift to set the hull on the keel.
 The bolts fitted the pre drilled holes and everything worked out as planed.